AdobeDocs/workfront.en/help/classic/scenario-planner/get-started-with-scenario-planning.md

    Click **New Plan** to add a new plan.

-   For information about creating plans, see Create and edit plans in the Adobe Workfront Scenario Planner.
+   For information about creating plans, see Create and edit plans in the Scenario Planner.

 ## Workfront Scenario Planner objects